dg1asap/RPG/README.md

 <img src="images/fight.gif" alt="fight">

 The RPG is the work of two buddies who want to create their own open-world game, full of exploration, on their own terms.
 RPG is a game without a main storyline, based on fighting with monsters and discovering new corners of the map.
-The game is played from the third person and the main type of weapon is the throwing weapon.
+The game is played from the top-down perspective and the main type of weapon is the throwing weapon and shield.

 <p align="right">(<a href="#top">back to top</a>)</p>